-I’m sitting in my office and “ding”, the email icon appears, and for one time in my life it’s my only unread email in my inbox, so I quickly scan it and see it’s from a buyer asking something pretty simple.
-Knowing she had just sent this, I picked up the phone and called her… straight to voicemail.
+I’m sitting in my office, and “ding,” the email icon appears, and for one time in my life, it’s the only unread email in my inbox, so I quickly scan it and see it’s from a buyer asking something simple.
+Knowing she had just sent this, I picked up the phone, and after two rings, her voicemail system picked up.

-I answered the mail with my one line answer turned my attention again to the spreadsheet I had been working on.
-Again … “ding” I hear another email come in.
-It’s from her again, so I again dial the phone and straight to voicemail.
-Answering the 2nd mail and again I hear “ding” … she’s sitting at her desk but won’t answer the phone, I say to myself.
-So, my 3rd answer is a statement, “I’ll answer your question if you pick-up the phone!”
+I answered the mail with my one-line answer.
+As I turned my attention again to the spreadsheet I had been working on, “ding,” I heard another email come in.
+It’s from the same customer, so I again dialed the phone, and it went straight to voicemail.
+Answering the 2nd mail again, I hear a “ding”; she must be sitting at her desk but won’t answer the phone.
+I say to myself.
+So, my 3rd answer is, “I’ll answer your question if you pick up the phone!”

-Before there was email, and unlimited nationwide calling, I cherished the moments we could actually have conversations with our clients.
-The general discussions, not negotiations, but finding out what really makes this buyer tick, or what the objectives of these projects really were.
-You can’t get that information in email, it’s only safe to talk freely, when you … well … talk!
+Before there was email, and unlimited nationwide calling, I cherished the moments we could have conversations with our clients.
+The general discussions, not negotiations, but finding out what makes this buyer tick or what the objectives of these projects were.
+You can’t get that information in an email.
+It’s only safe to talk freely when you, well, talk!

 Before you write your next email, pick up the phone instead.
-Try the direct approach and strike up a dialogue.
-Before you start the next long email chain of empty dialogue, find out what you really need to put in writing the old fashioned way – PICK UP THE PHONE.
-It is always my first inclination of how to contact people.
+First, try the direct approach and strike up a dialogue.
+Then, before you start the next long email chain of empty conversation, find out what you need to put in writing the old-fashioned way – PICK UP THE PHONE.
+It is always my first inclination how to contact people.

 Why do we have cell phones if we only use them to write emails?
 As salespeople, we want to build relationships with our customers and clients.
 As leaders, we want to connect with our teams.
 Yet, it’s often the information we can’t put in writing that is the most valuable.
 It might be how the person changes their voice, or their body language conveys something different.
 It’s not possible to have a nuanced conversation in black and white.